codio/knowledge/source/instructors/admin/organization/grade-templates.rst

 You create the templates from the Grading Templates menu on the Organizations page, and then instructors can assign the templates to their assignments.

-**Note:** Only organization Owners can access this page and create grading templates.
+..
+Note:: Only organization Owners can access this page and create grading templates.

 Follow these steps to create a rubric grading template: